 - Golden Mount (Wat Saket)

-- Patpong at night.
+- Patpong at night for shopping and girlie shows.
 More risqué are Nana Soi / Soi Cowboy

 - a ride on the skytrain

-- I’ve mentioned that Khao San Road is gaudy.
+- I’ve mentioned that Khao San Road is tacky.
 It is, but still worth a visit just to watch the mix of trashy tourists and locals.

 A couple of tourist attractions I found disappointing: The Vimanmek mansion (where you are herded in like tourist cattle) and Muay Thai kickboxing (I love Muay Thai, but see it somewhere else – prices for tourists astronomical in Bangkok).

-Below: Photos of Wat Phra Kaeo.
+Below: Photos of Wat Phra Kaew.
 The highlight of any visit to Bangkok.